 The global demand for some of the equipment and related goods used in Sherritt's operations vary and may exceed supply.
-COVID-19 and global conflicts and hostilities, such as Russia's invasion of Ukraine in February, 2022, and resulting sanctions and restrictions, have had a material adverse impact on the global supply chain.
+Global conflicts and hostilities, such as Russia's invasion of Ukraine in February 2022 and Hamas' attack on Israel on October 7, 2023 and resulting sanctions, restrictions and impacts, together with the global pandemic, have had a material adverse impact on the global supply chain.
 Furthermore, due to increased U.S. sanctions on Cuba the Corporation's ability to obtain certain equipment and supplies, including fuel, in that country may be limited.
 If equipment or other supplies cannot be procured on a timely or competitive basis, Sherritt's growth activities, production, development or operations could be negatively affected.